DUNE/dune-justin/docs/security_model.md

 and to upload files on behalf of the user after the jobscript has finished.

-The allocation of a stage to a job also provides another secret: the jobscript secret.
+This response also provides another secret: the jobscript secret.
 This is only used within the inner Apptainer container that runs the user's jobscript, to ask the justIN allocator to allocate files to the job.
 This secret is specific to that job and cannot be used